AGBR121/Vector_in_cpp/README.md

 ## Dynamic Array Resizing Analysis
 In this exercise, we are asked to write a program that pushes a large amount of random numbers into your vector implementation.
 Then, using python, we had to plot the increase in capacity versus size according to the 4 resize policies seen in class (capacity+1, capacity+2, capacity*1.5 and capacity*2) and perform the respective analysis in Google Colab, the data is in the file datos.dat.
-This analysis can be found at the following link https://colab.research.google.com/drive/1aa5RoWi0g139fZ62MF_HoAHp3d_AbqHq?usp=sharing.

 #### Function in python to graph
 ```python